Home » Blog » How to Plan a Budget Trip to Sikkim with Family: With Pro Money Saving Tips

 Ashley over a bridge on the way to Gangtok, Sikkim

-Here is some important travel information to help you plan your trip to Sikkim:
+Here is some important travel information to help you plan your family trip to Sikkim:

 Vehicle Permit: You can take your own vehicle to Gangtok, but to visit Nathula Pass and North Sikkim, you will need an additional vehicle permit.

 Food Options: While you may get many options in Gangtok, as you move farther from Gangtok, your options get quite limited, especially in vegetarian meals.
-You will get only rice as the staple meal outside Gangtok and no chapatis.
+We only got rice, dal, and potato as it is the staple meal outside Gangtok, and no chapatis.

 Travel & Altitude Sickness: You can tour Sikkim only by road and due to the terrain, there are a lot of winding roads and hairpin curves.
 If you are prone to travel sickness or altitude sickness, take special care.
 Using a travel sickness band can help you with the journey.

 Sikkim is a haven for nature lovers, adventure seekers, and culture enthusiasts.
-Here is a list of the best places to visit in Sikkim.
+Here is a list of the best places to visit in Sikkim with family.

 Gangtok